Recently I’ve started to travel overseas for my wedding photography, and have been searching for a suitable carry on camera bag.

-My criteria for a carry on travel camera bag for professional work was:
+My criteria for a carry on travel camera case for professional work was:

 - Strength – in a scenario where the bag was deemed too heavy for carry on, I’d need the option of it being safe as checked in luggage.